amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     This project implements a simple digital clock using Verilog.
 The clock counts seconds, minutes, and hours, rolling over appropriately
 	(seconds and minutes reset after 59, hours reset after 23).
 It provides a fundamental understanding of counters and their synchronization, as well as how to manage time-based operations in digital systems.
+#### Day-30 Debounce circuit
+    The Debounce Circuit project involves designing a digital circuit to eliminate the noise or bouncing effect in mechanical switches, ensuring a stable signal output.
+The debounce circuit is implemented in Verilog and manages the state of a switch input by using a shift register to filter out spurious changes.